Hisyeo/Hisyeo.github.io/docs/reference/phonology.md

 |   ⟨ʓ⟩   | ⟨ l ⟩ |     / l /    | alve./retro approx./taps/trills: ɹ  ɻ  l  ɭ  ɺ ɬ ɮ  r  ɾ ɽ  |
 |   ⟨ɀ⟩   |  ⟨y⟩  |     / j /    | patalal/velar approximants: j ʝ ʎ ɰ ʟ                       |

+- For all phonemes, there is some flexibility in the position, voicing, aspiration, etc. to accommodate learners who speak languages that may pronounce these sounds differently
+- Words beginning with a vowel can begin with or without a glottal stop [ʔ] pronounced, at the discretion of the speaker.
+- The coda-/n/ can be realized as (1) nasalization of the preceding vowel, (2) it can assimilate to the position of the following sound, i.e. /n/ → [m, n, ɲ, ŋ, ɴ] based on the position of the following or (3) coda-/n/ is pronounced [n] in all places.
+- The coda-/k/ is often realized without any audible release [k̚]
+- The coda-/t/ is often realized without any audible release [t̚]
+- The /h/ is often realized as [x] when preceding /i/ or /u/ vowels.

 ### Vowels

 | Hisyëö | Latin | IPA | Transliteration Sources |